jayden-chan/onedark.vim/README.md

 # onedark.vim

+This is my personal fork of the Atom onedark theme for vim.

+## Original readme:

 A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals, based on [FlatColor](https://github.com/MaxSt/FlatColor), with colors inspired by the excellent [One Dark syntax theme](https://github.com/atom/one-dark-syntax) for the [Atom text editor](https://atom.io).

 ![onedark.vim Preview](https://raw.githubusercontent.com/joshdick/onedark.vim/master/img/preview.png)